pingcap/ossinsight/workshop/mini-ossinsight/load-data-to-tidb.md

 It's quite easy to build a mini OSS Insight, there is no need to use an industrial ETL product, so we prepare a simple ETL script with Ruby.

-After [creating a personal access token](/workshop/mini-ossinsight/find-data-source#creating-a-personal-access-token), then put it in TODO
+After [creating a personal access token](/workshop/mini-ossinsight/find-data-source#creating-a-personal-access-token), then config it in TODO

 ## 2. Load historical GitHub events to TiDB